wp-plugins/responsive-contact-form/readme.txt

 == Description ==

+> Mailchimp extension of Responsive Contact Form is available to add your contact data to your Mailchimp account : [Visit Plugin Link](http://wordpress.org/plugins/responsive-contact-form-mailchimp-extension/)

 Contact Us Form is a simple WordPress plugin that generates a responsive contact form on your website or blog.simply insert [ai_contact_form] in any page or post content and the form will appear or paste this php code <?php do_shortcode("[ai_contact_form]"); ?> or <?php echo do_shortcode("[ai_contact_form]"); ?>in any template.

 Features: